asugden/producttank/README.md

 - Format with ### Instruction ###
   - This can be thought of intuitively-- it's similar to the markdown format I'm using in this document
 - CO-STAR (context, objective, style, tone, audience, response)
-  - Developed by GovTech of Singapore, with a great story here: https://towardsdatascience.com/how-i-won-singapores-gpt-4-prompt-engineering-competition-34c195a93d41
   - Context: Provides background information on the task to help the model understand the scenario, ensuring the response is relevant.
   - Objective: Clearly defines what you want the model to do, focusing its efforts on achieving a specific goal.
   - Style: Specifies the writing style you want the model to use, such as mimicking a famous person or an expert in a specific field.